Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The other synagogue you should visit is the Tempel Synagogue, the last one built in Kazimierz at the end of the 19th century.
 The highlight of the temple is its stained glass windows.

-There is no doubt that while strolling through the quarter you will have noticed the large number of restaurants in its streets.
-The ones next to the Old Synagogue are a bit more expensive, but they have a good range of kosher dishes, which you will know if you have taken a gastronomic tour of Kraków.
+While strolling through the quarter you will no doubt have noticed the large number of restaurants lining the streets.
+The ones next to the Old Synagogue are a bit more expensive, but they have a good range of kosher dishes, which you will find if you book a gastronomic tour of Krakow.

-If you prefer something less touristy, you will not be short of options in the neighbourhood, such as the simple Polakowski Restauracja (on Miodowa Street) or the Kuchnia Domowa Sąsiedzi (on the same street).
+If you prefer something less touristy, there is no shortage of options in the neighbourhood, such as the simple Polakowski Restauracja (on Miodowa Street) or the Kuchnia Domowa Sąsiedzi (on the same street).

 Book a gastronomic tour of the Jewish Quarter